 Most notably, you should avoid pursuing this option if your old slab has significant cracks or tree roots growing through it.
 If this is the case, the best practice would be to safely remove the old slab before continuing with the new slab.

-As you will see later on in this article, proceeding with pouring new concrete over an existing slab that has severe damage will result in a subpar final product.
+As you will see later on in this article, proceeding with pouring new concrete over cracked concrete (or some other kind of severely damaged concrete) will result in a subpar final product.
 If this is the case for you, you should consider removing the old concrete before pouring new concrete.

 This table provides a quick overview of the pros and cons of pouring concrete over old concrete that we will discuss shortly.